 It’s still early the season; migratory birds are only now starting to arrive in the area from down south.
 So I didn’t have high expectations.

-But I started learning new things as soon as Elizabeth slung her high-powered Swarovski binoculars around her neck and we began our walk.
+But I started learning new things as soon as Elisabeth slung her high-powered Swarovski binoculars around her neck and we began our walk.

 For example, I was under the impression that bluebird boxes should be far apart.
 But there were brand new boxes set in pairs around the pond.

-I was as interested in learning about Elizabeth as I was in sighting my first Yellow-rumped warbler or Scarlet tanager of the season.
+I was as interested in learning about Elisabeth as I was in sighting my first Yellow-rumped warbler or Scarlet tanager of the season.

 She told me she grew up in Great Britain during World War II and moved to Philadelphia as a social worker in the early 1970’s.
 That’s where she met Kate, who was also a social worker.
 Together, they came to Columbia County in 1975 and took over the birding column a few years later.

-An osprey flew overhead, though Elizabeth reported that none have yet taken up residence on either of the Land Conservancy’s two stands, set up for that purpose, high on telephone poles.
+An osprey flew overhead, though Elisabeth reported that none have yet taken up residence on either of the Land Conservancy’s two stands, set up for that purpose, high on telephone poles.

 While we didn’t see many birds in the end, bird watching doubles as a form of meditation.
 The more you’re able to synch your senses to nature, the greater the likelihood you’ll spot something.
 Or at least depart feeling more at peace with the world than when you arrived.

-While Elizabeth wears her knowledge lightly, she corrected me when I pointed out what I thought was a hummingbird nest left over from last season.
+While Elisabeth wears her knowledge lightly, she corrected me when I pointed out what I thought was a hummingbird nest left over from last season.

 “It’s a typical warbler nest, beautifully made,” she explained, as she observed the way its owner had lined the bottom with milkweed.